OWASP/www-project-top-10-privacy-risks/tab_faqs.md

 * failure of a project or completed system;
 * withdrawal of support from key supporting organisations due to perceived privacy harms; and/ or
 * failure to comply with the law, leading to enforcement action from the regulator or compensation claims from individuals.

-<br>Source of privacy risks: ICO Handbook on Privacy Impact Assessment (PIA)
+Source of privacy risks: ICO Handbook on Privacy Impact Assessment (PIA)